Performing a Genome Scan

 • Plot a genome scan.

 The freely available chapter on single-QTL analysis from Broman and Sen’s A Guide to QTL Mapping with R/qtl describes different methods for QTL analysis.
-Two of these methods are described here using data from an experiment on hypertension in the mouse Sugiyama et al., Genomics 71:70-77, 2001.
-The study employed a backcross between two mouse strains resulting in two possible genotypes - AA for homozygotes, and AB for heterozygotes.
+We will present two of these methods here - marker regression and Haley-Knott regression.
+The chapter provides the statistical background behind these and other QTL mapping methods.

 Linear regression can be employed to identify presence of QTL in a cross.
 To identify QTL using regression, we compare the fit for two models: 1) the null hypothesis that there are no QTL anywhere in the genome; and 2) the alternative hypothesis that there is a QTL near a specific position.
-A sloped line indicates that there is a difference in mean phenotype between the two genotype groups, and that a QTL is present.
-A line with no slope indicates that there is no difference in mean phenotype between the two groups, and that no QTL exists.
+A sloped line indicates that there is a difference in mean phenotype between genotype groups, and that a QTL is present.
+A line with no slope indicates that there is no difference in mean phenotype between genotype groups, and that no QTL exists.
 Regression aims to find the line of best fit to the data.
-In the case of a backcross with only two genotypes, a t-test is performed at the marker to determine whether the difference in phenotype means is zero.

 The line of best fit will be the one that minimizes the sum of squared residuals, which maximizes the likelihood of the data.